CyVerse-learning-materials/240-minute-r-tutorial/README.md

         $ pip install restview
 5. git - We use git to version control our documentation and manage with GitHub
     - https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

-**Note:** For your convenience, a markdown version of the template is provided.
-We'd appreciate if you convert it to ReStructured text, but since the conversion is not perfect, let us know if you need help and we will assist you with the process.

 **You will need the following accounts**